Arrachera

 arrachera.

 • Quick and easy.
-This recipe involves seasoning and marinating the meat, and searing it in a hot pan; that is it.
+This recipe involves seasoning and marinating the meat and searing it in a hot pan; that is it.
 Similar to carne picada, the marinade needs time to soak into the meat, but searing takes less than 10 minutes!

-Ingredients needed
+Key Ingredients

 • Garlic.
 Minced fresh garlic cloves add a ton of flavor to the marinade.

 • Mexican oregano.
 You can use regular fresh oregano if that’s all you can find, but Mexican oregano has a brighter, citrusy flavor that makes the marinade shine.
+I find this in the international aisle at grocery stores.

 • Olive oil.
 Used as the base of the marinade.